Shinzo Hamai

-Shinzo Hamai (浜井 信三, Hamai Shinzō) was the first popularly elected Mayor of Hiroshima (served 1947-1955 and again 1959-1967).
+Shinzo Hamai (浜井 信三, Hamai Shinzō) was a Japanese politician who served as the first popularly elected Mayor of Hiroshima from 1947 to 1955 and again from 1959 to 1967.
 He created Hiroshima's image as a city of peace.
 He was the second mayor of Hiroshima to serve several non-consecutive terms, the first being Sukeyuki Ban.

 Life and career

 In 1931, he graduated from the Law School of Tokyo Imperial University, and in 1935 became employed by Hiroshima Municipality.

 He married Fumiko (born 1914), and they had one son and three daughters.

 The circumstances of his rise to prominence result from the fact that following the nuclear bombing of Hiroshima, many municipal employees were killed or incapacitated, while Hamai was only slightly injured.
 At the time of the explosion, he was at his house located about 3.5 km from the epicenter.
 His house was partly damaged, but he was still able to walk.
 He immediately began relief work in cooperation with Japanese army authorities.